rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## Disconnecting
-Be sure to disconnect from the printer when not in use.
+Be sure to disconnect the printer when not in use.
 This is especially important for Bluetooth connections.
 To do this you will use the [disconnect method](../api/printingzebra#mdisconnect)

 	:::javacript
 	//assumes you already created an instance object from previous instructions